ben-alrdy/alrdy-animate/README.md

 ### HTML

-To use AlrdyAnimate, add the `aa-animate` or `aa-transition` attribute to the elements you want to animate.
+To use AlrdyAnimate, add the `aa-animate` attribute to the elements you want to animate.
 You can also add optional attributes to customize the animation for individual elements.

 ```html
 <div aa-animate="fade-up" aa-duration="1.5s" aa-delay="0.3s" aa-split="words" aa-stagger="0.05">Your content here</div>